iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Inexact Proximal Gradient Inequality.md

 One technique used in the literature is from Catalyst.
 See [Catalyst Accelerations Part IV, Inexact Oracles](../../MATH%20602%20Nesterov%20Acceleration/Catalyst%20Accelerations%20Part%20IV,%20Inexact%20Oracles.md) for more information
-Catalyst as introduced by Hongzhou Lin et al. characterizes the error of the inner loop by the optimality gap of the proximal point problem presented to the algorithm in the inner loop.
+Catalyst as introduced by Hongzhou Lin et al.
+They Characterize the error of the inner loop by the optimality gap of the proximal point problem presented to the algorithm in the inner loop.
 We make the following assumptions, notations in this section.

 1. $f: \R^n \rightarrow \R$ is a convex differentiable function with $L$ Lipschitz smooth gradient.